HaliteChallenge/Halite-II/website/learn-programming-challenge/tutorials/improve-basic-bot.md

 ---
 layout: doc_page
-title: Improve Your Bot
+title: Improve the Basic Bot
 sort_key: 001
 toc: true
+discription: Tutorial to learn how to improve a basic Halite AI bot with a few heuristics as an easy way to get started playing in the Halite AI competition.
 ---

 In this tutorial, we’ll add a couple heuristics to the basic bot.
 This will hopefully help you understand Halite II better and set you on your way to dominating the universe.

-## Prerequisites
+## Prerequisites for Tutorial

 Make sure you have read our [basic instructions]({{ site.baseurl }}/learn-programming-challenge/) and followed the steps to download your bot.
 Also, make sure you [understand the basic bot structure]({% link learn-programming-challenge/tutorials/understand_your_bot.md %})
 Now open the `MyBot.py` file in your favorite editor and let’s get started!